thm-projects/arsnova-presenter/README.md

 * a Java servlet container running arsnova-war
 * the presenter application in form of a .war file

 ARSnova Presenter is a front end application running on top of arsnova-war.
 See installation instructions provided by arsnova-war if it is not installed yet.
-If you want to adjust the default settings of ARSnova Presenter and/or do not want to use a provided .war archive, start with the "Build" section.
+If you want to adjust the default settings of Presenter and/or do not want to use a provided .war archive, start with the "Build" section.

 ### Deployment in a Java servlet container